 - The first Astro City story has Samaritan rescuing a cat from a tree on his way to another emergency, and castigating himself because the thirty seconds he spent comforting the kid almost cost someone's life.

-- One version of the Legion of Substitute Heroes' origin has them attempting to find heroic tasks suitable to their power level.
+- Legion of Super-Heroes: One version of the Legion of Substitute Heroes origin has them attempting to find heroic tasks suitable to their power level.
 One discovers that he's too late to rescue a hypercat from the spacetree, as Brainiac Five has already done it. ("He lives next door.")

-- One by one, while trying to rescue a cat from a tree, all four main members of Monica's Gang got themselves stuck until the branch they were sitting on gave in and they fell.
-After that, they left and the cat remained stuck and forgotten.
+- One by one, while trying to rescue a cat from a tree, all four main members of the gang get themselves stuck until the branch they were sitting on gave in and they fell.
+After that, they left and the cat remains stuck and forgotten.

 - Frankie once scolded his dog for growling at a cat that was up a tree.
 Then he tried to rescue the cat, only to be scratched by the ungrateful animal.
 Frankie was now the one growling.
 The dog smiled at this.

 - In a Superdupont strip by Gotlib, a little girl is crying because of her cat stuck up a tree.
 The eponymous Flying Brick reunites them... by flying her up to the cat, and leaving her on the branch.
 The mewling cat and crying girl are still there by nighttime.

 - It's been something of a Running Gag for years to show Superman or Supergirl rescuing cats from trees, showing that the most powerful beings on Earth are still nice enough to take the time to do it.

 - Invoked in the first issue of Supergirl's second solo book when Supergirl says that she would interrupt a date with Robert Redford to rescue a kitten from a tree◊.